3liud/nest-job-sample-dashboard/README.md

-# NEST360 Sample Neonatal Dashboard
+# African Neonatal Outcomes Dashboard

 This dashboard simulates a neonatal monitoring system aligned with the Minimal Neonatal Dataset (mND) structure.
 It showcases how key metrics and filters can support monitoring and evaluation (M&E) for neonatal care across hospitals and time.